danielsaidi/website_danielsaidi/_includes/kankoda/apps/privacy-policy.md

 ## How data is stored

 The app only stores data on your local device and personal cloud.

-You can export your data to files as a manual operation, provided that the app lets you create data.
+You can export your data to files as a manual operation.
+The app doesn't take any responsibility for how you handle any data that you export from the app.

 ## How data is shared

-The may app share anonymous usage data with analytics tools, as described above.
-You can share your data to others as a manual operation, provided that the app lets you create data.
+The app may share anonymous usage data with analytics tools, as described above.

+You can share your data to others as a manual operation.
+The app doesn't take any responsibility for how you handle any data that you share from the app.

 ## How data is used

 Anonymous usage data is used to improve the app and detect problems.
+The app does not sell any collected data to third parties.

 The app will open your default e-mail application when you choose to send suggestions, feedback or error reports.

-E-mails are deleted when they are no longer needed, e.g. when a question has been answered or a feature request has been implemented.
+These e-mails are deleted when they are no longer needed.

 ## Means of communication

-Any changes to this privacy policy will be communicated in the release notes, when releasing a new version of the app.
+Any significant changes to this policy will be communicated in the release notes, when releasing a new version of the app.